 Morgan State University in Baltimore, MD, is the largest HBCU in Maryland.
 It was founded in 1867 as the Centenary Biblical Institute.

-Today, it is designated as Maryland's public urban research university.Online degree programs include:
+In 2017, it was designated as Maryland's pre-eminent public urban research university.Online degree programs include:

 - Community College Leadership Doctoral Program